-3. Both the early propositions and the eventual materialization of the complete initiative were largely contingent upon President Rosenberg's quick understanding of the potential added value to the College's drive to new heights of educational excellence.
-We are appreciative of his enthusiastic intellectual encouragement and budgetary support, and hope his ongoing efforts to make this program a permanent feature of Macalester College bear fruit.
+3. Both the early propositions towards and the continuing materialization of the complete initiative were largely contingent upon President Brian Rosenberg's quick understanding of the potential added value to the College's drive to new heights of educational excellence.
+We are appreciative of his enthusiastic intellectual encouragement and budgetary support, and we are confident that his ongoing efforts to make this initiative a permanent feature of Macalester College will bear fruit.